Ar4l/superparams/readme.md

 ## superparams
 a Pythonic approach to Hyperparameter Search.
 Using built-in `dataclasses`, as they are flexible, typed, easily-serialisable, and are a `dict` in the places you need them.

+> I like to think of it as the repetitive back-logic for flexible, fast searching of any search space.

 #### Usage
 ```python
 from dataclasses import dataclass